 If you have any questions or concerns about the written work, please don’t hesitate to contact the Director of Studies in Music.

 If called, you will normally have two interviews: a subject interview, which lasts about 50 minutes and is carried out by the College's Director of Studies and another music specialist; and a shorter (about 30 minutes) interview with other members of the College's admissions team.
 The aim of the interviews is to determine your enthusiasm and aptitude for the course.

 For the interview with the Director of Studies, you'll be asked to comment on a short piece of music and a passage of text about music, which you'll be given time to look at before the interview.
 During both interviews, you might be asked to expand on, or to explain some of the ideas advanced in your application and any written work you have sent, as well as to talk about the different kinds of music you are studying at A Level.

 Although no special preparation is required for the interview, it is useful to listen, and to think about, as much music as possible, be it classical, jazz, pop, folk, or any other genre.
-If you would like a few suggestions of books and scores to study, have a look at the Music Faculty’s guidance for study.
+If you would like a few suggestions of books and scores to study, have a look at the Music Faculty’s information for applicants page.
 This is in no way intended to be prescriptive, but is there to give you some ideas.
 If you would like further reading, listening, and studying suggestions, please contact the Director of Studies in Music.